Skip to main content

 What is an Onboarding Checklist?

-1. To guide busy managers through the employee training process
+1. It guides busy managers through the training process

-2. To create a structure for new employees so they know what to expect
+2. It gives new employees a structure so they know what to expect

-• Boost cultural familiarization: Maintaining your company culture starts with every new hire.
-An established onboarding process helps new employees integrate themselves into your workplace culture.
+• Boosting cultural familiarity: Protecting your company culture starts with every new hire.
+A clear process helps people find their footing in your workplace fast.

-• Creating consistency: A checklist streamlines your employee orientation and training process to ensure that all new hires start with a fundamental understanding of company culture, expectations, goals, and their specific responsibilities.
+• Creating consistency: A checklist streamlines orientation so every new hire starts with the same understanding of culture, expectations, goals and their responsibilities.

-• Providing structure: Make onboarding easier for managers by giving them a clear framework for integrating hires into their new positions.
+• Providing structure: Give managers a clear framework for bringing people into their new positions.

-• Building accountability: Ensure that nothing slips through the cracks when training new hires.
-Employees know exactly what to expect and how to acclimate to their new role.
+• Building accountability: Make sure nothing slips through the cracks.
+Employees know exactly what’s coming and how to settle in.

 What to Include in an Onboarding Checklist

-• What devices do they use: Can the onboarding training be conducted on a smartphone, or does it require a desktop or even an in-person projector screen?
+• What devices they use: Can the training happen on a phone, or does it need a desktop or an in-person screen?

-• What motivates them on the job: Employee motivation starts from the first day on the job.
-If your employees’ value company culture (most do), get to know new staff with personality tests or employee engagement questions.
+• What motivates them: Employee motivation starts on day one.
+Get to know new staff with personality tests or a few engagement questions.

-• What information is most important to their role: Eliminate unnecessary fluff as much as possible
+• What’s most important to their role: Cut the unnecessary fluff so the essentials stand out.

-• Their time zone and schedule: This is especially important if you are onboarding remotely.
+• Their time zone and schedule: Especially important if you’re onboarding remotely.

-Next, ensure that your checklist covers all the logistical and cultural aspects of the new employee orientation:
+Next, make sure your checklist covers both the logistical and the human side of orientation:

 • Dates for check-ins and performance reviews